Facts About Our Work in Trinidad

 More About Our Work

-Food For The Poor has built 563 housing units for the poor in Trinidad.
+Food For The Poor has built 281 homes for the poor in Trinidad.
 These sturdy homes provide shelter, safety and brighter futures for families in need.

-In 2017, Food For The Poor has shipped 70 tractor-trailer loads of aid to the Caribbean nation, which included the following items:
+In the first six months of 2018, Food For The Poor shipped 44 tractor-trailer loads of aid to the Caribbean nation, which included the following items: